Hannahhiendo/build-an-agent/.devx/share_your_agent.md

 ## Prerequisites

 Before creating a launchable, make sure you have:
+- A public Github repo
 - Your agent code [published to GitHub](github_workflow.md)
-- A working agent that you've tested locally

 <!-- fold:break -->